Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 9 Juli 2025 09.20.42 UTC
+- WIB: Rabu, 9 Juli 2025 10.57.50 UTC
-- WITA: Rabu, 9 Juli 2025 10.20.42 UTC
+- WITA: Rabu, 9 Juli 2025 11.57.50 UTC
-- WIT: Rabu, 9 Juli 2025 11.20.42 UTC
+- WIT: Rabu, 9 Juli 2025 12.57.50 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: motivational
+Kategori: technology